Support for the Orbit Visualisation Tool (OVT)

 Re-start OVT to use the new file

-ESOC has now produced a set of Cluster LTOFs extending to December 2023, but IGRF12 is formally defined only to end of 2019.
-To ensure that OVT works with these LTOFs, the igrf.d file has been extended by linear extrapolation to end of 2024 (the IGRF code works in 5-year blocks).
+ESOC has now produced a set of Cluster LTOFs extending to nominal re-entry of each spacecraft (August 2024 for C2, November 2025 for C1, and April 2026 for C3 and C4).
+However, IGRF13 is formally defined only to end of 2024.
+To ensure that OVT works with these LTOFs, the igrf.d file has been extended by linear extrapolation to end of 2029 (the IGRF code works in 5-year blocks).
 This is just a mathematical extension and is not, in any way, a future representation of IGRF - but is sufficient to enable use of OVT with any current Cluster orbit files.
-The release of the next IGRF is expected around end of 2019, and JSOC will provide an updated igrf.d file as soon as practicable after release of this new IGRF.

 Cluster orbit data